The most money and lowest monthly payment for your renovation

 A higher interest rate results in higher monthly payments, meaning that your home improvement project financed with a personal loan will cost more.

-In comparison, a RenoFi home equity loanhas rates nearly as low as what you would get with a first mortgage.
+In comparison, a RenoFi home equity loan has rates nearly as low as what you would get with a first mortgage.
+We also partner with credit unions which can make those rates even lower. - Shorter Payback Period

-A shorter repayment term means higher monthly payments, with excessive late fees if you miss a payment.
-You should only use a personal loan when you know you can afford the repayment.
+A shorter repayment term means higher monthly payments with excessive late fees if you miss a payment.
+You should only use a personal loan for home improvement purposes when you know you can afford the repayment.
 If you have inconsistent income, you risk setting yourself up for a debt trap.

-Renovations can be expensive, and it’s not uncommon to need to borrow $100,000 or more to undertake your full wishlist.
+Renovations can be expensive — it’s not uncommon to need to borrow $100,000 or more to tackle your entire wishlist.

-This means that it’s unlikely that you’ll be able to borrow what you need to complete the renovations you want to carry out unless you finance your project in a different way.
+This means that if you’re looking to do a mid to large-scale renovation project, it’s unlikely that you’ll be able to borrow what you need to complete all the improvements you want to carry out unless you finance your project in a different way.

-Now, on the other hand, the average RenoFi loan is $175,000, with loan amounts from $20k to $500k and the ability to borrow up to 90% of your property’s after renovation value.
+If you want an option that truly boosts your borrowing power, the average RenoFi loan is $175,000 — with loan amounts ranging from $20k to $500k and the ability to borrow up to 90% of your property’s after renovation value.

 4. Interest Isn’t Tax-Deductible

-If you use a home equity loan to pay for your renovation, and the renovation classifies as one of the following conditions:
+If you use a home equity loan to pay for your home improvements, your interest is tax deductible if the renovation classifies as one of the following conditions:

 - A substantial improvement